 For subtitles, the first step is to translate the script into the required language.
 The translator should be very comfortable with both the original language the video is in and the language it’s going to be translated into, along with the subject matter of the video to ensure the accuracy of the translation.

 This translation will be reviewed to make sure that there are no errors in the translated script.

-The next step is often to create a SubRip subtitle file, or an SRT file.
-SubRip is a software program which is used to work with subtitles and their timings from a video.
+The next step is often to create a SubRip subtitle file or an SRT file.
+SubRip is a software program that is used to work with subtitles and their timings from a video.
 The SubRip subtitle file contains the video’s subtitle information like the text and format of the subtitle, the start and end time of the subtitles and their sequence.

 SRT files need to be in a particular format to work.
-Here is a snippet of an SRT file which shows the format:
+Here is a snippet of an SRT file that shows the format:

 01:20:45, 138 –> 01:20:48, 164

 You’re not gonna let me die in peace, are you?